Nutrition FAQsby John Meadows on December 1, 2021

 Can you explain a little bit more specifically how you set up diets for leaning out as well as lean bulking?

-For leaning out, the first thing I have to do is figure out what your maintenance level of calories is with the right nutrient dense foods.
+For leaning out, the first thing I must do is figure out what your maintenance level of calories is with the right nutrient dense foods.
 From that point, we can adjust carb intake slowly downwards (with occasional high days to fuel metabolism).

 The truth is that for lean bulking, we can basically do the same thing, except adjust carbs upward.
 With lean bulking I also can adjust fats or protein upwards too, but with the leaning out, I generally prefer to not remove too much fat or protein.

 For foods, get into the habit of thinking beyond macros.
 Think about micronutrition.
 What I mean by that is think about the food you are eating and what you expect to get out of it in terms of vitamins, minerals, etc. You must also consider proper absorption.
-If you get into the habit of thinking that way, your diet will become more well rounded, more healthy, and just make you generally feel better and stronger.
+If you get into the habit of thinking that way, your diet will become more well-rounded, healthier, and just make you generally feel better and stronger.

 I use the template you set up on t-nation and I love your concepts of keeping lean and packing on quality muscle with your diet.
 I just have trouble with the quantity of macros, do you have any rule of thumb you use for this?
 What about for peri-workout, especially my intra drink of hydrolysates and high quality carbs?

-I don’t go too crazy with macro calculations, but a good general rule is 1.25 grams of protein per lb, .4 grams of fat, and carbs are going to vary based on metabolism and activity level.
+I always have a “start with a reasonable plan and then adjust in the following weeks based on what I am seeing” mentality.
+I don’t go too crazy with macro calculations, but a good general rule is 1.25 grams of protein and .4 grams of fat per pound.
+The carbs are going to vary based on metabolism and activity level.
 For peri workout just shoot for 30 grams of carbs, 30-40 of protein, and 10 of fat in pre-workout meal.
-For the intra drink start at 20 grams of hydrolysates and 50 grams of branched cyclic dextrin.
+For the intra drink start at 15-20 grams of EAAs and 20-40 grams of branched cyclic dextrin.
+My Recovery product from Granite Supplements is great for this.
 If you continue to get really sore work your dose up.
 Do this until you see a big change in recovery.
 That is when you have hit the optimal point.
 Post workout have a bigger meal.
 I like 8 oz of beef with 2 cups of rice personally.

 Do you count calories when dieting, or do you simply eat leaner cuts etc, and monitor your fat loss?